jbenammi/Code_Snippet_App/README.md

 * HTML/CSS
 * AJAX - In Progress

-This was made as part from scratch by myself with some molular functionality imported from open libraries.
+This was made from scratch by myself with some molular functionality imported from open libraries.
 Ajax is currently being added.

 NM